gvwilson/sensibleadventures/arecibo/arecibo.md

 "The river is shrinking,"
 he says.

+"It will come back,"
-Fast Rock shrugs.
+Fast Rock says.
-"It'll come back."

 The god-king shakes his head.
-"No, it will not.
+"No.
 There is a new---" he hesitates.
 "Balance.
 A new balance of long weather.
-This valley can no longer sustain as many people as my work needs.
+This valley can no longer sustain as many people as my work needs."
-I must build my tools elsewhere."

 He takes a step forward,
 pulling up short when the tip of Fast Rock's spear touches his chest.
-"Your 'tools'?" the old man snarls.
+"Your 'work'?" the old man snarls.
-"Is that what you call this?
-We *died* here, monster.
+"We *died* here, monster!
-We died and died and died to build---what?"
+We died and died to build this, and for what?"

-"A way to measure the stars,"
+"To measure the stars,"
 the god-king says evenly.
 "I need to measure them very exactly to know when I can be heard."

-And just like that a lifetime of stories come together in Second Bird's head.
-"The solstice," he breathes.

-The god-king turns his head to look at Second Bird in a motion more bird-like than human.
-"Yes.
-Knowing the exact moment of the solstice is a start, but only a start.
-These tools cannot do more.
-They were just---"
-He hesitates.
-"Practice."

-"Practice?"
+"When you can be *heard*?"
 Fast Rock snarls.
-"We have *bled*.
+"We *bled*, monster.
-We have *died*.
+We *died*.
-We have bowed our heads for a hundred years, and you say it was just *practice*?"
+We bowed our heads for a hundred years, just so you could be *heard*?"
 He lunges.

-The god-king grabs the spear just behind the point and snaps it.
+The god-king grabs the spear just behind the point and snaps it one-handed.
-One of the men behind him takes a step forward.
-Without even looking,
-the god-king points straight at him.
-"Do not," he says flatly.
-Further around the circle,
-the two men with the net shuffle their feet but make no move.
+The two men with the net shuffle their feet but make no move.
+Others heft their weapons and tools.

 Fast Rock spits at the god-king's feet.
 "So now what?
-More *practice*?"
+Are we to be your slaves again?"

-The god-king shakes his head slowly.
+The god-king shakes his head.
 "No."
 For the first time Second Bird hears emotion in his voice---regret, perhaps, or something close to it.
-"Sooner or later, you will always rebel.
+"Pyramids, henges, towers---sooner or later you always rebel.
-I must find a way to make you want to build it yourself."
+I must find a way to make you want to build my tools yourself."
-And without another word,
-he turns and walks into the desert.
+Without another word he turns and walks into the desert.

+Second Bird looks at his grandfather.
+"What's a 'pyramid'?"

+*The river that sustains the First People never dries up, but it thins and wanders.
-*Many years later,
+Many years later,
-Second Bird tells his grandchildren the story of the god-king and shows them how to predict the seasons by the way certain stars line up with the towers.
+Second Bird tells his grandchildren the story and shows them how to predict the seasons by the way certain stars line up with the towers.
 As he falls asleep for the last time he wonders if the god-king ever found someone who wanted to build what he needed.*